Archive

 Micro.blog blogroll styles: Micro.blog has a neat built-in feature for creating a blogroll.
 It seems like quite a few people have missed this little gem — maybe because it’s kind of “hidden” under Design → Edit Recommendations.
 If you’re using Micro.blog, I highly recommend giving it a go.
 The recommendations can then be …

-Finding your voice — and keeping it: My nephew, Sigge There’s one challenge most bloggers face: discovering their unique voice.
+Finding your voice — and keeping it: There’s one challenge most bloggers face: discovering their unique voice.
 And honestly, the only real way to find it is to just keep blogging.
 With a bit of luck (and a lot of writing), we’ll get there eventually.
 But keeping that voice alive?
 That can be just as tricky.
-It’s easy …
+It’s easy to get distracted …

-No likes, no stats, no problem: Sign at a café in Chiang Mai, Thailand I really appreciate the new features available on this fresh little blog home of mine.
+No likes, no stats, no problem: I really appreciate the new features available on this fresh little blog home of mine.
 I like how easy it is to create photo albums and track books.
 And I love that I can publish blog posts straight from my favorite text editor (iA Writer).
-I also appreciate …
+I also appreciate not having some of the usual features. …

 CSSunday: I’ve spent this Sunday styling my blog.
 Considering the Zen of CSS, I’d say that counts as a pretty impressive meditation session.
 As most bloggers know, it’s always a work in progress.
 A never-ending cycle of tweaking and playing around, but also a genuinely fun way to be creative while learning …